-Horsham Rural City Council undertook a gender impact assessment on its in early 2020.
+Horsham Rural City Council undertook a gender impact assessment on its Community Grants Program (CGP) in early 2020.
 The CGP is a large community-facing initiative with more than $200,000 allocated for not-for-profit groups to deliver projects that directly benefit the community.

 Council conducted an initial workshop as part of their gender impact assessment, facilitated by staff from Women’s Health Grampians (the local women’s health service) and attended by 8 employees across various council departments (sport and recreation, finance, human resources, grants and infrastructure).
 The workshop had a component of staff capacity building on key gender equality concepts followed by an exploration of key assumptions around gender and the CGP.